-Do not place towels on the handrail, keep pets and children away and ensure that any curtains near the appliance cannot ignite even when displaced.
+Keep pets and children away and ensure that any curtains near the appliance cannot ignite even when displaced.
 Surfaces will be hot when in use.

 An extractor fan MUST NOT be fitted in the same room as the appliance.

 LIGHTING AND CONTROLLING THE FIRE